Stung (2015 film): Plot

-Paul works as a waiter for Julia who runs a catering company.
-They go to set up for a function at the Perch estate.
-The rural world of Mrs. Perch, a well-to-do elderly lady in New York, is all abuzz in anticipation of her annual garden party, a small but elaborate affair held in a villa at the remote estate where she resides with her son Sydney.
+Julia, who runs a catering company, and her employee Paul, prepare to set up for a function at the Perch estate.
+The rural world of Mrs. Perch, a well-to-do elderly lady in New York, anticipate of her annual garden party, a small but elaborate affair held in a villa at the remote estate where she resides with her son Sydney.
 Among the guests is the town mayor, Caruthers.